E-Type

 E-Type: The Swedish Eurodance Powerhouse

 E-Type is the stage name of Swedish musician and producer Bo Martin Erik Eriksson, a defining force in the 1990s Eurodance scene.
-Hailing from Uppsala, Sweden, he achieved massive commercial success across Europe and beyond, with his 1994 debut album "Made in Sweden" selling over two million copies and spawning multiple hit singles.
+Hailing from Uppsala, Sweden, he achieved massive commercial success across Europe and beyond, with his 1994 debut album "Made in Sweden" selling over 1.2 million copies and earning quadruple platinum status in his home country.

 Early career

-Born in 1965, Bo Eriksson began his musical journey as a drummer in the Swedish death metal band Therion in the late 1980s.
-His career took a dramatic turn in the early 1990s when he shifted focus to electronic music, adopting the moniker E-Type inspired by the Jaguar car model and releasing his first single "I'm Falling" in 1992.
+Born in 1965, Bo Eriksson began his musical journey as a drummer in the Swedish death metal band Therion.
+His career took a dramatic turn in the early 1990s when he immersed himself in the burgeoning Stockholm rave and dance music culture.
+After contributing vocals to the dance project Dr. Alban, Eriksson adopted the E-Type moniker, inspired by a personality test, and released his first single "I'm Falling" in 1992.

 Breakthrough

-E-Type's breakthrough came in 1994 with the explosive single "Set the World on Fire," released on the Stockholm label Stockholm Records.
-The track became a massive hit, topping the Swedish charts and propelling his debut album "Made in Sweden" to triple platinum status in Sweden and gold certifications in several other European countries.
+E-Type's breakthrough arrived in 1994 with the explosive single "Set the World on Fire".
+Released on the Stockholm label Stockhouse, the track became a pan-European smash, topping the charts in Sweden and propelling his debut album "Made in Sweden" to multi-platinum sales.
+This success firmly established his signature sound: a bombastic fusion of driving dance beats, rock guitar riffs, and his own charismatic, rap-inflected vocals.

 Key tracks

-Set the World on Fire — This 1994 anthem was his first major hit, establishing the high-energy, sample-driven E-Type sound.
+Set the World on Fire — This 1994 debut smash was his first number-one hit in Sweden and defined his energetic, stadium-ready Eurodance formula.

-Campione 2000 — Officially the anthem for UEFA Euro 2000, this track gave him immense international exposure.
+Campione 2000 — Officially the anthem for UEFA Euro 2000, this track gave E-Type massive international exposure beyond the dance charts.